olets/hometown-prompt/README.md

 > Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 Check the [Issues](https://github.com/olets/git-prompt-kit/issues) to see if your topic has been discussed before or if it is being worked on.
-You may also want to check the roadmap (see above).
-Discussing in an Issue before opening a Pull Request means future contributors only have to search in one place.

-This project includes a Git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-Passing `--recurse-submodules` when `git clone`ing is recommended.

-This project loosely follows the [Angular commit message conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit).
-This helps with searchability and with the changelog, which is generated automatically and touched up by hand only if necessary.
-Use the commit message format `<type>(<scope>): <subject>`, where `<type>` is **feat** for new or changed behavior, **fix** for fixes, **docs** for documentation, **style** for under the hood changes related to for example zshisms, **refactor** for other refactors, **test** for tests, or **chore** chore for general maintenance (this will be used primarily by maintainers not contributors, for example for version bumps). `<scope>` is more loosely defined.
-Look at the [commit history](https://github.com/olets/git-prompt-kit/commits/main) for ideas.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before opening a pull request.

 ## License